Getting to know Weatherhead High School

 Many of our new intake are already familiar with Weatherhead.
 Our induction days and curriculum visits ensure students settle and start learning as soon as they arrive.
 Senior students help new Year 7 students settle down and find their way around the building.
 Parents are kept informed of progress and we always ensure there is a Parents’ Evening in October of the first term to give an opportunity to discuss any issues of concern.

 Students are provided with planners and homework timetables to help organise their studies.
-Almost all our girls take part in a club or an activity and are given every opportunity to find something of interest.
+Almost all our students take part in a club or an activity and are given every opportunity to find something of interest.

 At Weatherhead we take great pride in the support available.
 Each student is allocated to a Form and wherever possible the Form Tutor will remain with the students for five years until the end of Year 11.